mdelsole/brain-nexus/brain-architecture/overview/index.markdown

 These five parts of the nervous system, the spinal cord, brain stem, cerebellum, diencephalon, and cerebrum, together are responsible for everything humans have been able to accomplish.
 We would be nothing without their abilities.
 Throughout the rest of this guide, we will explore the function and mechanisms of each part.

-# Cognitive Abilities are Localized
+# The Localization of Cognitive Abilities

 Through the use of brain imagery, it is now clear that cognitive abilities arise from specific regions in the brain.
 These regions are the same in nearly everyone; damage to the same brain areas consistently causes the same deficits in cognitive abilities across many different people.